Email FacebookTwitterMenu burgerClose thin

 Share

 Despite what was seen in the 2010s, the stock market cannot go up forever.
-Corrections typically occur every few years when stocks decline 10% or more from their most recent peak, sometimes lasting several months at a time.
-Stock market crashes, on the other hand, are less common than corrections but are more abrupt and severe.
+Corrections typically occur every few years.
+This is when stocks decline 10% or more from their most recent peak.
+Corrections sometimes last several months at a time.
+Stock market crashes, on the other hand, are less common than corrections, but more abrupt and severe.
 For proof, one has to look no further than the 2008 financial crisis or the 2020 crash during the COVID-19 pandemic.
 Thankfully, preparing for market volatility ahead of time is possible.

 A financial advisor can help you make moves to protect your retirement savings from market volatility.